Cariñito: Other versions

-One night in 1979 Rodolfo Aicardi came to the recording studios of Discos Fuentes happily and said to Pedro Muriel: “I am successful for this year.
-I heard it in Ecuador and we are going to record it ”.
+One night in 1979 Rodolfo Aicardi came to the recording studios of Discos Fuentes happily and said to Pedro Muriel: “I got this year's hit song.
+I heard it in Ecuador and we are going to record it”.
 In one case, there was a performance by a Peruvian orchestra, "Los Niños del Sol."

 They listened to the two verses that the song has: “I cry for loving you / For loving you and for wanting you / I cry for loving you / For loving you and for wanting you / Ay darling ay my life.
 Never but never / He abandons me dear / Never but never / He abandons me dear. ”That was all.
 Nothing else said the lyrics, but had feeling.

 Immediately Pedro Muriel - the recorder of more than 300 great successes of Discos Fuentes - called the Los Hispanos team.
 The teacher Luis Carlos Montoya, an experienced arranger for tropical songs, took care of the arrangements.
 It had already worked with "Boquita de Caramelo" that had served as a resurgence for Rodolfo and now they would have another great success.
 They foreshadowed it.

 Luis Carlos Montoya is a skilled musician.
 He plays violin, guitar, accordion, bass and the musical notes roll in his mind with agility.
 Lucho Cruz "Condorito", Jaime Uribe, the monkey Ospina, Jairo and Guillermo Jiménez formed the payroll that "Cariñito" recorded.
 "Rodolfo could not record if Jairo did not play the bass," says Pedro Muriel now.

 What they sensed became reality.
 That December the national success was "Cariñito" and the most sensational, the following year he repeated the triumph and not to believe it, in 1981, it was also.
 In taverns, bars, discos, buses, taxis, "I cry for loving you, for loving you and for wanting you" was sung.
 The decade of the eighties gave the subject to be edited in dozens of compilations of Discos Fuentes.
 In the famous 14 cannon shots they appeared in several editions and it was a compulsory subject in Rodolfo Aicardi's concerts.
 "I had to sing it up to 3 times," says Pedro Muriel now.